lemire/csharpewah/README.md

 The Java counterpart of this library (JavaEWAH) is part of Apache Hive and its derivatives (e.g.,  Apache Spark) and Eclipse JGit.
 It has been used in production systems for many years.
 It is part of major Linux distributions.

 EWAH is used to accelerate the distributed version control system Git (http://githubengineering.com/counting-objects/).
+You can find the C port of EWAH written by the Git team at https://github.com/git/git/tree/master/ewah

 When should you use a bitmap?
 ----------------------------------------